-As officers callously shoved some drag queens into a police van, a black transgendered woman named Marsha Johnson threw a shot glass at the police.
-A massive brawl quickly ensued, and ultimately kicked off several days of rioting in the streets.
+As officers callously shoved some drag queens into a police van, a Black transgender woman named Marsha Johnson threw a shot glass at the police.
+A massive brawl quickly ensued, and ultimately kicked off several days of rioting and protesting in the streets.

-That singular moment in time spearheaded by Marsha will forever be known as the “shot glass heard around the world.”
-It was the catalyst for numerous demonstrations for gay, lesbian and bisexual civil rights that took place throughout New York shortly after, the first significant demonstration in the name of homosexual rights in history.
+That singular moment in time spearheaded by Marsha and Miss Major Griffin-Gracy will forever be known as the “shot glass heard around the world.”
+It was the catalyst for numerous demonstrations for gay, lesbian and bisexual civil rights that took place throughout New York shortly after, the first significant demonstration in the name of LGBTQ+ rights in history.

 CQ fluency Celebrates LGBTQ+ Pride and Pride Month Every Day